 This is the place for photos of what’s going on in Howe Sound/Atl’kitsem, and whatever I come across as I continue to fall even more deeply in love with this beautiful fjord.
 I welcome your additions.
 You can send me photos: songspinner(at)shaw(dot)ca

-Recent Reading Photos:
+Recent Reading and Workshop Photos:

 These magnificent glass sponge reefs were recently discovered in Howe Sound/Atl’kitsem.
 These rare bioherms were common during the Jurassic period and thought to have become extinct sixty million years ago.
 Today they are found only on BC coasts.
 Some of them are as large as a small car.
 Although they look like plants, sponges are in fact one of the oldest animals on Earth.
 They form a critical component of Howe Sound’s marine environment, modifying currents, providing ideal habitat for fish and other species, serving as refuge for juvenile rockfish, and filtering impurities in the ocean water.
 And they are so beautiful!